What is a Call Center? How They Work and Common Technology

 4. Chatbots

 Chatbots are automated tools that engage with customers via text or voice on websites, messaging apps, or social media.
-They provide quick responses to common inquiries, guide users through processes, and even help with simple transactions.

 By handling routine questions, chatbots free up human agents to focus on more complex issues, enhancing customer service efficiency.